Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: RIVER SETTLEMENTS

-Marie-Anne Boucher, age 11, came to Louisiana probably from Haiti with her mother Marie Doiron, age 28, stepfather Pierre Lambert, père, age 39, and stepbrother Pierre Lambert, fils, age 14, in 1765.
+Marie-Anne Boucher, age 11, came to Louisiana from French St.-Domingue with her mother Marie Doiron, age 28, stepfather Pierre Lambert, père, age 39, and stepbrother Pierre Lambert, fils, age 14, in 1765.
 They settled at Cabanocé/St.-Jacques on the river above New Orleans where 20 Acadians from Georgia had settled the year before.
-Marie-Anne married Jean-Baptiste, son of Jean Goudreau, at St.-Jacques in August 1775; Jean was either a French Creole or a French Canadian. ...
+Marie-Anne married Jean-Baptiste, son of Jean Goudreau, at St.-Jacques in August 1775; Jean was either a French Creole or a French Canadian.

 CONCLUSION